Sidon: Local government

-The city of Sidon is administrated by the Municipality of Sidon.
+The city of Sidon is administered by the Municipality of Sidon.
 The municipality is constituted of a council of 21 members including the City Mayor and his Deputy.
 It has administrative and financial independence but remains under the control and supervision of the central government, specifically the Ministry of Interior.
-The municipality's jurisdiction is limited to a region of 786 hectares in area and 5 meters in elevation, while each of the city's suburbs is administrated by its own independent municipal council.
+The municipality's jurisdiction is limited to a region of 786 hectares in area and 5 meters in elevation, while each of the city's suburbs is administered by its own independent municipal council.
 Sidon is the center of the Governorate of South Lebanon, and hosts the seat of the Governor of Southern Lebanon.
 The city is also the center of the Sidon District and the Union of Sidon and Zahrani Municipalities (founded in 1978 and contains 15 municipalities).
 Sidon hosts the southern regional headquarters of a series of governmental facilities like the Central Bank of Lebanon, Électricité du Liban, Central Telecommunications Station and others.
 It is also the home of the Justice Palace of South Lebanon in its new headquarters on East Boulevard (the old headquarters were an old Ottoman Saray that is currently occupied by the LSF and is planned to be transformed into a cultural center by the municipality).

 In the 2000 and 2005 parliamentary elections, the Sidon District along with the Tyre and Bint Jbeil districts formed the first electoral district of South Lebanon.
 However, in the 2009 elections – and due to the reactivation of the 1960 electoral law – the city of Sidon was separated from its district to form a separate electoral district.

 Demographics

-The overwhelming majority of Sidon's population belong to the Sunni sect of Islam, with few Shiites and Christians.
+In 2014, Muslims made up 92.99% and Christians made up 6.49% of registered voters in Sidon.
+82.16% of the voters were Sunni Muslims and 10.83% were Shiite Muslims.

+The overwhelming majority of Sidon's population belong to the Sunni sect of Islam, with a small number of Shiites and Christians.
 Sidon is the seat of the Greek Melkite Catholic Archbishop of Sidon and Deir el Qamar, and has housed a significant Catholic population throughout its history.
 Sidon also hosts the seat of the Shiite Ayatollah of South Lebanon.

-In the 1930s, when Lebanon was still under the French mandate, Sidon had the largest Jewish population in Lebanon, estimated at 3,588, compared to 3,060 in Beirut.
+In the 1930s, when Lebanon was still under the French mandate, Sidon had the largest Jewish population in Lebanon, estimated at 3,588, compared to 3,060 in Beirut, however by the end of 1990s most of the Jewish population had emigrated leaving their cemetery and other sites in a state of abandonment.